 Faithful America was founded in 2004.
 We are the largest online community of Christians putting faith into action for social justice.
 Our members are sick of sitting by quietly while Jesus' message of good news is hijacked by the religious right to serve a hateful political agenda.
 We're organizing the faithful to challenge such extremism and renew the church's prophetic role in building a more free and just society.

 We raise our collective voices through rapid-response campaigns that tap into the grassroots power of Christians across the nation.
 When corporations and religious institutions invoke religious freedom as a justification for bigotry and discrimination, we speak up.
 When hate groups purport to speak for Christianity, we act.
 We stand with our Catholic members to challenge the Catholic hierarchy in the United States to live up to the inspiring words of Pope Francis.
-We stick up for courageous Christian voices acting for fairness and freedom in every denomination, and we work together for immigrant and refugee rights, climate justice, and full LGBTQ inclusion, among other important social and economic justice issues.
+We stick up for courageous Christian voices acting for fairness and freedom in every denomination, and we work together for immigrant and refugee rights, climate justice, and full LGBTQ inclusion, among other important social, economic, and racial justice issues.

 Faithful America is an independent 501(c)4 not-for-profit organization.
 We are not affiliated with any church or denomination.
 Our members come from many denominations; are both lay and ordained; and live in every state, Puerto Rico, and the District of Columbia.
 At this time, 100% of our funding comes from our members -- from individual grassroots donations.
 If you are appalled by the right’s unchristian agenda and yearn to reclaim the prophetic role that Christian faith has historically played, we’d love to have your support!

 Working together, Faithful America members have: